SeaOfNodes/Simple/chapter04/README.md

 | Con1 | ⊥ | Con1 | ⊥    | Con1 |
 | T    | ⊥ | Con1 | Con2 | T    |

-Thus, once a node has a Bottom type, it stays that way.
+The `meet` of `Top` with anything is that thing.
+The `meet` of `Bot` with anything is `Bot`.
+The `meet` of anything with itself is that thing.
+The `meet` of two unrelated constants is `Bot`.
 Currently, all our integer valued nodes are either a constant or a Bottom integer type.
-When we introduce loops, we will start seeing Top values.
+When we start optimizing loops, we will start seeing Top values.

 ## `$ctrl` name binding

 In previous chapters, we had a hard coded control input edge from Start to Return.
 In this chapter we no longer have such a hard-wired edge.
 Instead, we track the current in-scope control node via the name `$ctrl`.
 This means that when we need to create an edge to the predecessor control node, we simply lookup this name in the current scope.

 This introduces the idea that the control flow subgraph is a Petri net model (p.
 131).
 The control token moves virtually from node to node as execution proceeds.
 The initial control token is in Start, it then moves via the Proj node to Return.
 In later chapters we will see how the token moves across branches.

 ## More Peephole Optimizations